William P. Clements Jr. University Hospital

-William P. Clements Jr. University Hospital is a hospital in the Southwestern Medical District in Dallas, Texas, United States.
+William P. Clements Jr. University Hospital is a hospital in the Southwestern Medical District in Dallas, Texas.
 It is one of the main teaching hospitals of the University of Texas Southwestern Medical Center.

 History

 The hospital is named in honor of former Texas Governor William P. Clements Jr., who in 2009 made a landmark $100 million contribution to the Southwestern Medical Foundation, the largest single gift in the foundation's history.

 The hospital's three towers were built on a total $1.2 Billion budget between 2014 and 2020.

 The Zale Lipshy Pavilion – William P. Clements Jr. University Hospital at 5151 Harry Hines Blvd. is part of William P. Clements Jr. University Hospital.

 Rankings

 In 2024, the hospital was ranked the following in specific specialties in the United States by ‘’Newsweek’’: